 As a conclusion, we should meet this question head-on.
 To be honest and precise, Kotlin as the most advanced programming language for Android can no longer be avoided but a seasoned and expert Java developer can always stick to his gut instinct and build apps in Java.
 While Java will continue to remain popular for years to come, developers need to update first to Kotlin for a better competitive edge.

 At the same time, it is about being comfortable as well.
 The learning curve of Kotlin may take some time for Java developers to switch.
 But once one can switch to Kotlin, the productive advantages instantly appeals to his understanding.
 So, making a choice between these two programming languages is still relative in spite of the fact that Kotlin offers an edge over Java.

-Are you looking forward to hire Android app developer India for your next Android app project?
+Are you looking forward to hire Android app developers India for your next Android app project?
 Let us prescribe you the most cost-effective solution with our Kotlin and Java expertise.